Rakhmanidze/RateMan-web/README.md

   - Media queries for responsive design.
   - CSS3 transitions (`transition: border-color 0.3s ease`) and transforms (`transform: translateY(-2px)`).
   - Custom properties (`--color-dark`, `--color-text-light`) for theming.

-## Notes

-This documentation assumes the project is hosted with assets (`/sources/logo.png`, `/sources/icon.png`) and the API is accessible.
-Future improvements could include enhanced offline support, SVG visualizations, or History API integration for browser navigation.